Webb School of Knoxville: High school football

 The Spartans hold an intense rivalry with Knoxville Catholic High School that dates back to the 1970s.

 The Spartans' first state football title (TSSAA Class A) was in the fall of 1981, when the team fielded fewer than 20 players in any one game, and most starters played offense and defense.
 They went 7-3 in the regular season (losing to only one Class A team) and then beat Sweetwater, Coalfield, and Meigs County in the playoffs.
 Webb won the championship game on December 4, 1981.
 It was played at Bearden High School in Knoxville, and Webb defeated Memphis Preparatory School.

 Webb defeated Goodpasture, 27-20, in the TSSAA Class AA state championship.

-The Spartans currently play in TSSAA Division II-A. In 2005, the Webb Spartans were finalists in TSSAA Division II-AA, losing 0-26 to the Evangelical Christian School.
+The Spartans currently play in TSSAA Division II-AA.
+In 2005, the Webb Spartans were finalists in TSSAA Division II-AA, losing 0-26 to the Evangelical Christian School.
 The next year, Webb returned to the state championship and again played ECS, winning 17-14.
 The win was the Spartans' third state title in football, which tied them for 11th in Tennessee for the number of football state championships.
 Webb's final record for the 2007 season was 9-3.
 The next season, the Spartans were moved to Division II-AA and made the playoffs, but lost in the first round to Montgomery Bell Academy.

 In 2009, Webb moved back down to Division II-Small.
 The Spartans went 12-1 en route to their fourth state championship.
 In 2010, Webb repeated as state champions by beating St. Georges, 42-7 and finishing 13-0 on the season.
 Webb brought home its sixth state championship in 2012 when the Spartans defeated ECS, 47-14.